rmesrobi/clipGen/README.md

 - pydub

 ## Installation and Running Instructions
-- Create a virtual environment and install requirements.txt
+- Create a virtual environment and install `requirements.txt`
-- Add a video to the video-files directory
+- Add a video to the `video-files` directory
-- Update the configurations in config.conf
+- Update the configurations in `config.conf`
+- Update the prompts in `prompts.py`
-- Run main.py
+- Run `python3 main.py`
 Note: This code requires `ffmpeg` to be installed.
 Recommended installation is with `brew install ffmpeg`